Would you ever forget a freelancer named Donna Coney Island?

 Or we’re scared that we’ll turn someone off, or look too this or too that.

 Trouble is, it is hard to win business in that generic middle ground.
-Too many people milling around there, all the same.
+Too many people milling around there in that middle ground, all the same.

 Worse, we end up competing on price, because, well, everybody’s the same, so why not?